 Scenario 3 - Pass Initial Evaluation, No Objection, Contention - In this case, the application passes the Initial Evaluation so there is no need for Extended Evaluation.
-No objections are raised during the objection period, so there is no dispute to resolve.
+No objections are raised during the objection period, so there is no dispute to resolve-and no appeal.
 However, there are other applications for the same or a similar gTLD string, so there is contention.
-In this case, the application wins the contention resolution, and the other contenders are denied their applications, so the winning applicant can enter into a registry agreement and the application can proceed toward delegation.
+In this case, theone application wins the contention resolution, and the other contenders are denied their applications, so the winning applicant can enter into a registry agreement and the application can proceed toward delegation.

 Scenario 4 - Pass Initial Evaluation, Win Objection, No Contention - In this case, the application passes the Initial Evaluation so there is no need for Extended Evaluation.
-During the objection filing period, an objection is filed on one of the four enumerated grounds by an objector with standing (refer to Module 3, Dispute Resolution Procedures).
+During the objection filing period, an valid objection is filedraised on one of the four enumerated grounds by an objector with standing on one of the objection grounds (refer to Module 3, Dispute Resolution Procedures).
 The objection is heard by a dispute resolution service provider panel that finds in favor of the applicant.
-The applicant can enter into a registry agreement and the application can proceed toward delegation.
+The applicant can enter into a registry agreement and the application can proceeds toward delegation.

 Scenario 5 - Pass Initial Evaluation, Lose Objection - In this case, the application passes the Initial Evaluation so there is no need for Extended Evaluation.
-During the objection period, multiple objections are filed by one or more objectors with standing for one or more of the four enumerated objection grounds.
+During the objection period, multiple valid objections are filedraised by one or more objectors with standing for in one or more of the four enumerated objection grounds.
 Each objection category for which there are objections is heard by a dispute resolution service provider panel.
 In this case, the panels find in favor of the applicant for most of the objections, but one finds in favor of the objector.
 As one of the objections has been upheld, the application does not proceed.